MHickey2/Quiz-Lite/README.md

 Another bug exists in that more than one option can be selected in the answers, this would need to be refactored so that you can only choose one button, and would probably be better utilized in a loop.
 The present set up will work, but can cause erroneous scores, if not played in the right way.

+Last minute issues with images, Lighthouse expects bigger images than those provided, and anything bigger would be too big for smaller screens, so will probably have 2 sets of images for different size screens, in future iterations.

 #### [Return to Table of Contents](#toc)
 ----
 ## Credit  <a name="credits"></a>